By Thailand specialist Rebecca

 Just a 40-minute car journey from Koh Samui airport lies a stretch of golden sand known as Bophut Beach.
 All of the resorts here are beachfront and the shallow waters tempt children of all ages to paddle around or swim in safety.

-If you’re seeking a little family luxury in Thailand, my choice would be Maenam Beach on the north of Koh Samui.
+If you’re seeking a little luxury in Thailand, my choice would be Maenam Beach on the north of Koh Samui.
 Of particular note is the five-star Belmond Napasai.
 Individual stilted villas dot the hillside with uninterrupted views over the ocean.

 Room options include garden villas, ocean pool residences that feature their own pool and kitchenette area, and four-bedroom villas, all of which are great options depending on your budget.